SecDevOps-jmcdonough/AzureMicroSeg/README.md

 Automation in Azure can be accomplished in a number of ways, Logic Apps, Function Apps, Runbooks, etc. Each of the automation methods can be triggered in a number of ways, Events, Webhooks, Schedules, etc.

 This part of the exercise goes through the process of creating an Azure Automation account that enables the running of an Azure Runbook via a Webhook.
-An Azure Runbook is just a PowerShell script that the Automation Account can run.
+An Azure Runbook is a PowerShell or Python script that the Automation Account can run.
 The actions the Runbook can perform are controlled by the rights and scope (where those actions can be performed) that have been granted to the Automation Account.

 The **Actions** are contained in the PowerShell Modules that have been imported into the Automation Account.
 The PowerShell Modules are libraries of commands called Cmdlets that are grouped into several domains.
-For example, Accounts, Automation, Compute, Network, and Resources.
+For example, Accounts, Automation, Compute, Network, and Resources are the domains of the PowerShell Cmdlets used in the PowerShell code in this repository.

 All of the steps can be performed in the Azure Portal.
 However, the commands shown in each section can be run directly in Azure Cloudshell.
 Cloudshell has all the required utilities to execute the commands.
 Nothing additional needs to be loaded on a personal device.